Stacey and Jack wedding at Audrey's Farmhouse

 Where the Photos Happen

-Best photo spots at Audrey's Farmhouse.
+Best photo spots at The Greenhouses at Audrey's Farmhouse.

 The Greenhouse (Interior)

 Floor-to-ceiling glass walls provide even, natural light from all directions.
 Best venue for consistent exposure throughout the day.
 The farm tables and greenery create built-in foreground interest for reception shots.
+The greenhouse also serves as a rain or cold-weather ceremony option for up to 160 guests.

 Garden Courtyard